 I learned a lot at my first job in New York, as the skyscraper we were building was logistically one of the most difficult projects in New York’s history and the project managers were the best of the best.
 I realized how important it is to have a good plan to be able to execute tasks every day.

 Jim and I started exchanging ideas, not only about how we could help struggling students like myself but also good students who wanted to do even better.
-That’s when the idea for a highly accurate study planner (Shovel) was born, and that’s when I made it my mission to help every student I could so that they would not have to go through my experience.
+That’s when the idea for a highly accurate study planner (Shovel) was born, and that’s when I made it my mission to help every student avoid my mistakes so that they would not have to go through the same struggles I did.

 If you’ve read this far, you understand that our mission is very personal to me.
 I screwed up, but I want to help you not make my mistakes.